 Despite the album’s diversity it’s not quite as diverse as the first part and also it’s somewhat less melodic, which means that it craves more of your attention.

 Road Salt Two is a worthy its predecessor, but its quality is not quite as high.
-Despite the fact that Road Salt albums are not the best in band career, they are a concrete statement of this band’s qualities and potential.
+Despite the fact that Road Salt albums are not the strongest in band’s career, they are a concrete statement of this band’s qualities and potential.